caseypaquola/BigBrainWarp/docs/pages/descriptor.rst

      - What is it?
      - In which spaces?
    * - profiles.txt
-     - cell-staining intensities sampled at each vertex and across 50 equivolumetric surfaces
+     - cell-staining intensities sampled at each vertex and across 50 equivolumetric surfaces.
+This is stored as a single vector to reduce the size.
+Reshape to 50 rows for use.
      - bigbrain
    * - gray*327680*
      - pial surface (Amunts et al. 2013)